raydenlim/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided. (i.e NAME, PHONE, EMAIL, TELEGRAM_HANDLE)
 * Editing tags overwrites existing tags; it's not cumulative.
-To remove all tags, use `t/` without specifying any tags after it.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 </div>